Shopping Links

 Reader Review

 After the theft of the submarine at the beginning of the film (which is absurdly easy) most of the rest of it takes place on a private island owned Shot Shell CEO John Krause.
 The island is loaded with weapons, vehicles, ships, bunkers, security stations, and tons of armed guards.
-The whole setting makes for a lot of interesting action scenes, especially chases, because the characters can usually find a vehicle to drive, weapon to use, or bunker to hide in whenever they need one.
+The whole setting makes for a lot of interesting action scenes--especially chases--because the characters can usually find a vehicle to drive, weapon to use, or bunker to hide in whenever they need one.

 Like most Lupin films, this movie has two main villains, a head honcho and his warrior subordinate (though in this case, the warrior isn't actually working for the head boss).
 The head honcho, CEO John Krause, is pretty lame.
 He's basically a nerdy Bill Gates rip-off with no interesting qualities.
 And he's dumb enough to let himself get tricked by Fujiko's seduction not just once, but again after she betrays him the first time and holds him up at gunpoint!
-Even the incredibly stupid Chin Chin Chou from the Lupin film Dragon of Doom was smarter then that.
+Even the incredibly stupid Chin Chin Chou from Dragon of Doom was smarter than that.
 The warrior, Keith Hayden, is much better.
 He's not a particularly original character, but he is very good at what he does.
 He displays a lot of combat prowess, and helps give the film some excellent action scenes.

-Another problem with the film is it requires a lot of suspension of disbelief (even for an anime).
-According to this movie, stealing navy submarines and nuclear weapons is as easy as shoplifting from a 7/11 and a private island full of weapons owned by an arms dealer would be defenseless against air attack by a single cargo plane.
+Another problem with the film is it requires a lot of suspension of disbelief (even for anime).
+According to this movie, stealing navy submarines and nuclear weapons is as easy as shoplifting from a 7-Eleven, and a private island full of weapons owned by an arms dealer would be defenseless against air attack by a single cargo plane.
 It also has one of those stupid "James Bond moments" when the hero is captured by the main villain and given a chance to escape instead of being executed right then and there.
 The whole thing really made me wonder why on earth so many adventure films have them.
 It's not like they contribute anything useful to the story.

 Notes and Trivia